Learning-Based Modeling of Human-Autonomous Vehicle Interaction for Improved Safety in Mixed-Vehicle Platooning Control: Learning-based Modeling of Human-driven Vehicle

-After the GP model was trained, we performed tests using the remaining three data sets.
-We plotted the velocity prediction results of the ARX model and the ARX+GP model, along with two times the standard deviation (2$\sigma$) estimated by the GP model in Figure \ref{figure:gp_standard}.
-The actual measured velocities of the HV were also included in the plot to demonstrate the accuracy improvement achieved with the GP model.
+Upon training the GP model, we conducted tests with the remaining three datasets.
+The ARX and ARX+GP model velocity predictions, along with twice the standard deviation (2$\sigma$) estimated by the GP model, were plotted in Figure \ref{figure:gp_standard}.
+We also included the actual measured HV velocities in the graph to demonstrate the improvement of accuracy achieved with the GP model.